Do your kids regularly fill their sentences with ho-hum words? Common ones include

 A “Good” Illustration

-Let’s use good as an example, since it’s often overused.
+Let’s use good as an example, since it’s overused a lot.
 It’s convenient and easy to write good friend, good snack, good worker, or good child, even though the word good means different things each time.

 But just think!
-With a few synonyms at their disposal, your children can choose much stronger, more specific words instead:
+With a few synonyms at their disposal, your children can pick much stronger, more specific words for their writing instead:

-Now they can describe a kindhearted friend, healthy snack, skillful worker, or obedient child.
+Rather than use the tired word good, they can choose a stronger word from the pocket chart to describe a kindhearted friend, healthy snack, skillful worker, or obedient child.
 Not only will their writing improve, their vocabulary will grow too!

-Pop over to Cheryl Sigmon’s website to check out a closeup photo and make a Tired Words pocket chart of your own.
-In no time, you’ll begin to see more descriptive, lively words spilling from your kids’ pens!
+It’s time to make a Tired Words pocket word bank of your own!
+In no time, you’ll start seeing more descriptive, lively words spilling from your kids’ pens.